philc/book-notes/lifestyle/bogleheads guide to investing - mel lindauer.md

   they would be private).
 * Argues that even 10 year performance window of a mutual fund does not predict future performance, based on studies.
-* "Since the 1960s, the average return of the top-20 mutual funds in each decade as less than the market index return in the next decade."
+* "Since the 1960s, the average return of the top-20 mutual funds in each decade was less than the market index return in the next decade."
 * Market timing is a complete myth.
 No one has done it reliably and successfully.